JSE Limited: Composition

 The exchange successfully fulfils its main function—the raising of primary capital—by rechannelling cash resources into productive economic activity, thus building the economy while enhancing job opportunities and wealth creation.

 The exchange is directed by an honorary committee of 16 people, all with full voting rights.
 The elected stockbroking members, who cannot number less than eight or more than eleven, may appoint an executive president and five outside members to the committee.
 Policy decisions are made by the committee and carried out by a full-time executive committee headed by the executive president.

 The JSE is governed by its members but through their use of JSE services and facilities, these members are also customers of the Exchange.
 Each year the JSE must apply to the Minister of Finance for an operating license which vests external control of the exchange in the FSB.

-JSE TradElect
+JSE Equities Trading System

 The JSE's fully automated (electronic trading) trading system is called the Millennium Exchange, which replaced the JSE TradElect system in 2012, which in turn had replaced the JSE SETS system in April 2007, which had replaced the JSE JET system in May 2002.

 The change to the Millennium Exchange involved moving the platform from London to a new platform housed in the JSE building in Johannesburg, thus speeding up the execution of transactions.
 The JSE operates an order-driven, central order book trading system with opening, intra-day and closing auctions.